-4.2.1 Logical Execution Plan Tradeoffs

-Figure 6(A) illustrates the the Layer-at-a-Time plan (Section 3.2).
-As mentioned earlier, it has high computational redundancy; to see why, consider a popular deep CNN AlexNet with the last two layers fc7 and fc8 used for feature transfer $(L = \{fc7, fc8\})$.
+4.2.1 Logical Execution Plan Tradeoffs.
+Figure 5(A) illustrates the Lazy plan (Section 3.2).
+As mentioned earlier, it has high computational redundancy; to see why, consider a popular deep CNN AlexNet with the last two layers fc7 and fc8 used for feature transfer ($L = \{fc7, fc8\}$).
 This plan performs partial CNN inference for fc7 (721 MFLOPS) independently of fc8 (725 MFLOPS), incurring 99% redundant computations for fc8.
 An orthogonal issue is join placement: should the join really come after inference?
 Usually, the total size of all feature layers in L will be larger than the size of raw images in a compressed format such as JPEG.
-Thus, if the join is pulled below inference, as shown in Figure 6(B), the shuffle costs of the join will go down.
-We call this slightly modified plan Layerat-a-Time-Reordered.
+Thus, if the join is pulled below inference, as shown in Figure 5(B), the shuffle costs of the join will go down.
+We call this slightly modified plan Lazy-Reordered.
 But this plan still has computational redundancy.
 The only way to remove redundancy is to break the independence of the |L| queries and fuse them.